nicknggt/Grimlite-Li-GBOT/README.md

 ## To get the latest Grimlite Li GBOT files  which are made by our guild (incl. me); [click here](https://github.com/nicknggt/Grimlite-Li-GBOT/archive/refs/heads/main.zip)

-**<u>Note:</u>** **(There might be some gbots that are in progress so be careful for not to use it after downloading, normally these gbots are appeared in the latest date modified but our team will try our best to finish it before committing)**
+**Note: (There might be some gbots that are in progress so be careful for not to use it after downloading, normally these gbots are appeared in the latest date modified but our team will try our best to finish it before committing)**

 # Changelogs:
 ## v2.3.2: